Is to provide opportunities for young men to have a fun, challenging, supportive and exciting Scouting experience.

 Boy Scouts of America, Golden Empire Council, Discovery District, http://www.gec-bsa.org

-Regular Troop meetings for Scouts occur on the 2nd and 4th Friday evenings of each month from 7:00 PM to 8:30 PM.
-Meetings are held at St. Joseph Marello Catholic Church, 7200 Folsom-Auburn Rd., Granite Bay in the class rooms at the rear of the church.
-(Note: The 4th Friday meeting will focus on advancement skills, but Scouts should bring their handbook to every meeting).
+Regular Troop meetings for Scouts occur on the 2nd and 4th Thursday evenings of each month from 7:00 PM to 8:30 PM.
+Meetings are held at St. Joseph Marello Catholic Church, 7200 Folsom-Auburn Rd., Granite Bay in the overflow room to the left of the church.
+(Note: The 4th Thursday meeting will focus on advancement skills, but Scouts should bring their handbook to every meeting).

 Scoutmaster: Jon Kantola (916) 755-1339 email@example.com

 Committee meetings occur on the second Wednesday of each month at St. Joseph Marello Catholic Church in Granite Bay from 7:00 pm until 8:30 pm.

 National fee ($66/year), Troop fee ($60/year) and Boy’s Life magazine ($12) optional

 Scout Shirt w/Patches.
 Neckerchief is provided by the troop (White/Yellow) & Slide Rank Patches.
 Some extra uniforms pieces may be available from the troop.
 Uniform worn by all scouts, Scoutmaster, ASM’s and Committee Members during scouting events.

 Please see the Uniform Requirements section for more details.

 These forms must be submitted to the Scoutmaster annually before Summer Camp.